Invoices-Manager/Invoices-Manager-API/README.md

 ## Important Info!
 The program may contain errors, if any are found, please report them!

 ## Application description:
 Are you also tired of having all your invoices (and other documents) only on one PC?
 Although nowadays everything has a cloud. <br/>
 Now it's over, so you can use your Invoices Manager as usual, which now
 has a cloud function, and this is the API you need to host it.

+## Setup:
+1. Download the latest release (for linux or windows)
+2. Extract the archive

+3. Open the `appsettings.json` file
+4. Change the `DefaultConnection` to your database connection string
+5. Change the `SymmetricSecurityKey` to your own SymmetricSecurityKey
+6. Change the `Issuer` to your own Issuer
+7. Change the `Audience` to your own Audience
+8. Change the `Expiration` to your own Expiration (in minutes)
+9. Save and close the file

+10. Open the `SqlDb.sql` file and copy the content
+11. Paste the content into your database and execute it

+12. Run the `InvoicesManagerAPI` file

 ## Features:
 ✔️ 100% free and open source